natanael-b/linstaller/README.md

 # linstaller
-A minimalistic universal easy-to-implement linux installer
+A minimalistic, universal, easy-to-implement Linux installer

 ## Why?

-Current Linux installers ended up absorbing out-of-scope functions, which made them complex and difficult to debug, they also eventually adopted the logic of formatting, extracting the image, configuring and only then installing the boot loader, meanwhile allows a reliable installation, this can result in an incomplete installation if for some reason some configuration such as generating locales, or cleaning the package manager fails, this results in an unbootable system, `linstaller` tries to maintain reliability however focusing on providing an bootable system instead of a pre-configured one, with the exception of the user and the hostname, all configurations are done by a post-installation script, ensuring that the system in minimal conditions can boot after installation
+Current Linux installers have absorbed out-of-scope functions, making them complex and difficult to debug.
+They also eventually adopted the logic of formatting, extracting the image, configuring, and only then installing the bootloader.
+While this allows for a reliable installation, it can result in an incomplete installation if certain configurations—such as generating locales or cleaning the package manager—fail.
+This can lead to an unbootable system. `linstaller` aims to maintain reliability while focusing on providing a bootable system rather than a pre-configured one.
+With the exception of the user and hostname, all configurations are handled by a post-installation script.
+This ensures that the system, in minimal conditions, can boot after installation.

-## `linstaller` setup
+## `linstaller` Setup

-Configura `linstaller` é incrivelmente simples:
+Configuring `linstaller` is incredibly simple:

-- [`linstaller-backend`](https://raw.githubusercontent.com/natanael-b/linstaller/main/linstaller-backend)is the installer, put it in the image
+- [`linstaller-backend`](https://raw.githubusercontent.com/natanael-b/linstaller/main/linstaller-backend) is the installer—place it in the image
-  - And these are the dependencies:
+  - These are its dependencies:
     - `grub-install`
     - `grub-pc`
     - `grub-efi`
-- [`linstaller-fulldisk-setup`](https://raw.githubusercontent.com/natanael-b/linstaller/main/linstaller-fulldisk-setup)  is the formatter, it is the simplest way to configure a blank disk
+- [`linstaller-fulldisk-setup`](https://raw.githubusercontent.com/natanael-b/linstaller/main/linstaller-fulldisk-setup)  is the formatter, providing the simplest way to configure a blank disk.
-  - And these are the dependencies:
+  - These are its dependencies:
     - `gdisk`
     - `mkfs.fat`

-On a Ubuntu/Debian based system this install everything you need:
+On a Ubuntu/Debian-based system, install everything you need with:

 ```bash
 sudo apt install gdisk                  \